bigalnz/test_fft/README.md

 # kiwitracker

-A project to log to standard console the beeps per minute (BPM) of a Chick Timer (CT) for Kiwi.
-The console output will contain background BPM, Fast Telemetry (FT) numbers, Chick Timer (CT) data sequence, SNR, dBFS and finally Latitude/Longitude.
+A project to log to standard console the beeps per minute (BPM) of a Chick Timer (CT) for New Zealands endangered Kiwi.
+The console output will contain background BPM, Fast Telemetry (FT) numbers, Chick Timer (CT) data sequence, signal to noise ration (SNR), decibels full scale (dBFS) and finally Latitude/Longitude.

+Currently the only way to decode these signals is to travel to remote parts of the bush and manually record the signal output.
+This is time consuming and if a predator is killing kiwi it may not be detected for several weeks.
+Kiwitracker allows for real time remote monitoring of signals and more granular data.

+It is also possible to drone mount the hardware and geo-locate Kiwi quickly by filtering GPS and dBFS data.

 ## Kiwi Tracker Signals

-Kiwi trackers emit continuous wave (CW) beeps on one of 100 channels spaced evenly between 160.120Mhz and 161.110Mhz.
+Kiwi trackers emit 10mW continuous wave (CW) beeps on one of 100 channels spaced evenly between 160.120Mhz and 161.110Mhz.
 A list of the channel numbers and corresponding frequencies is [here](https://github.com/bigalnz/test_fft/blob/main/src/kiwitracker/freq_chart.txt).

 Each beep is 0.017 sec long.
 By varying the time between beeps information is encoded in the signal in three different ways:

 ## Modes of tranmission

 ### 1. Background Beep Rate mode

+The transmitter is in this mode by default.
+By counting the number of beeps per minute the state of the bird can be determined:

 * 80 BPM - Mortality mode
 * 46-48 BPM - Not incubating